Demand Characteristics – Examples & Prevention

 If the first few questions, for instance, are about eating habits and diet, the participants will believe that the study is about health or food.

-• The communication with your participants, whether it is conscious or subconscious, also highly influences their behavior and answers.
+• The communication with your participants, whether it is conscious or subconscious, also highly influences their behaviour and answers.
 Factors can be the phrasing of your question, your tone of voice, and even your facial expressions.

 Example